farad-alam/TypeScript-Problem-Solving/readme.md

 ---

 # Interfaces vs Types in TypeScript: What's the Difference?
-(A Beginner's Guide)

 ## 1. Basic Syntax